 I waited until I could feel his breath.
-My hand closed around something on my desk, a dark leather book with a gold foil cross stamped on the front cover, and when Eli was close enough, I hurled it in his face.
+My hand closed around something on my desk, a dark leather book with a gold foil cross stamped on the front cover.
+When Eli was close enough, I hurled it in his face.

 Eli hissed and shrieked in a most inhuman fashion as he recoiled from the blow, clawing at his face and uttering all manner of profanities while I bent to retrieve the Bible, which had fallen smoking to the floor.

-“Blind faith no more,” I announced, holding the holy book between the vampire and myself.
+“Blind faith no more,” I announced, holding the holy book between Eli and myself.

-Eli lowered his hands, and the pale skin of his face was burned.
+Eli lowered his hands.
+The pale skin of his face was burned.
 “Curse you, Charles, you fool!
 I will have you, if not this night then another!
 You and all you hold dear!”
-He made to attack me, but I thrust the Bible forward, and he flinched back.
+He made to attack me, but I thrust the Bible forward.
+He flinched back.
 “Curse you!” he hissed one last time before donning his shroud and vanishing like a black mist.

 In spite of all his vile qualities, I could always tell when Eli Shade would be true to his word, and never had I been more certain of it than when he threatened me that night.
-The friendship that had protected me then was gone, dissolved by the wickedness of the vampire, and I never knew when Eli would strike.
+The friendship that had protected me then was gone, dissolved by the wickedness of his new form, and I never knew when Eli would strike.

 I could hardly sleep in light of that knowledge.
 I lay awake in my bed, holding my Bible close.
-I had used it on a whim that night, knowing little of vampires and their weaknesses.
+I’d used it on a whim that night, knowing little of monsters and their weaknesses.
 Now it was my most prized possession.

 After several nights cowering in fear, I thought to myself, This is no way to live.
-I resolved to learn more of vampires, of their vulnerabilities, so I could better protect myself.
-Finding material on vampires was difficult.
-My first thought had been to search Eli’s house, but that would have been too dangerous.
+I resolved to learn more of the dark things that Eli had studied so I could better protect myself.
+Finding the material was difficult.
+My first thought had been to search Eli’s house, but that would’ve been too dangerous.
 Instead, I resorted to the library, and although resources related to the occult were scarce, I at last happened upon a single volume.

 That afternoon, I equipped myself.
 Every windowsill was lined with cloves of garlic.
 Roses were scattered here and there—several bouquets worth, much to the surprise of the florist who, I imagine, must have thought me delusional with love.
-If it were only so harmless a matter as that!
+If only it was so harmless a matter as that!

 Warning my sister and her husband was a difficult affair.
-I knew they would never believe the truth, but I had to convince them of the danger they were in.
-I did not lie, but I worded myself carefully, leaving them with the impression that I had fallen in with bad company, angered the wrong people.
+I knew they’d never believe the truth, but I had to convince them of the danger they were in.
+I didn’t lie, but I worded myself carefully, leaving them with the impression that I’d fallen in with bad company, angered the wrong people.
 Let them think what they will, I thought.
 Let the rumors fly.
-So long as they were safe, I cared not.
+As long as they were safe, I cared not.

-Once I had secured safety for myself and my family, I began waiting.
-He would come eventually, I knew.
-He had promised, and whether or not one considered the word of Eli Shade to be of any worth, I knew he meant it.
+Once I’d secured safety for myself and my family, I began waiting.
+He’d come eventually, I knew.
+He’d promised, and whether or not one considered the word of Eli Shade to be of any worth, I knew he meant it.
 It was only a matter of time.

 My office stank of garlic.
 Everything did, even the roses.
-It was a vile mixture of scents, but I had grown used to it, had learned to embrace it, even.
+It was a vile mixture of scents, but I’d grown used to it, learned to embrace it, even.
 A nocturnal schedule now held sway over my life.
-I had made arrangements with my employer to work from home so I could sleep during the day and sit awake at night, always ready for a visit from Eli Shade.
+I’d made arrangements with my employer to work from home so I could sleep during the day and sit awake at night, always ready for a visit from Eli Shade.

 Tonight, I thought.
 It will be tonight.
 Things were different tonight.
 Outside, the street was darker than usual, and the inky blackness seemed to dance as it slowly strangled the feeble light from the lamps.

-Thus, I was not surprised to see a swift rustle of cloth move past the window, and I did not jump when someone knocked on my front door.
+Thus, I wasn’t surprised to see a swift rustle of cloth move past the window, and I didn’t jump when someone knocked on my front door.